Fiction Writing Exercises: A Story for a Song

 Before you get started, here are a couple of tips to help you work through these exercises:

-- Make sure you aren’t familiar with the song’s video or that you don’t rewrite the video treatment.
+- Make sure you aren’t familiar with the song’s video.

-- Pick a song you like, something you can tolerate listening to several times over.
+- Pick a song you like, something you can tolerate listening to several times.
 In fact the more you enjoy the song, the greater the chance you’ll have fun with this experiment.

 Exercise 1: A Story for a Song